• Skip to primary navigation

 • Roll out the dough thin.
 If the dough is too thick it will prevent the naan from forming air pockets while cooking.
 Those air pockets are exactly what make this naan recipe without yogurt light and fluffy.

 • Use a cast-iron skillet.
 Naan is traditionally cooked in a tandoori oven, which gives it that charred and smoky flavor.
-The closes thing you can use at home is a cast-iron skillet.
+The closest thing you can use at home is a cast-iron skillet.
 A non-stick pan won't give you the same results.

 Storage